 Configure this sub-rule to control how to handle responses to requests when your origin or third-party entities are slow, or even down.
 This can help minimize a negative impact on user experience.

-Recommended (This is only applicable if you enable Site Failover.)
+Optional (This is only applicable if you enable Site Failover.)

 This rule lets you simulate an origin connection problem and test your Site Failover configuration on Akamai's staging network.

 This rule's Criteria is a little complex.
 Once all of its settings are met, the Break Forward Connection behavior is applied.
 Here's an example of how it works:

 A request comes in for your property.

 To start, the rule's "If" argument will only apply if the request is served through the Akamai staging network.
 If you've promoted your property to Production, this rule won't apply.